lenafaure/LMD-TeamProject-Fierce-Killer-Whale/README.md

 The workload is split in the following way:

-Lena will create the repo and Ruben will pull request with his work.
+Léna will create the repo and Ruben will pull request with his work.

-**Lena**: Evens
+**Léna**: Evens

 **Ruben**: Odds